KotTenRat/image-host/README.md

 # Dapper Image Host
 Dapper Image Host is an open-source image host featuring encryption, embedding (on Discord and other social media), and Discord OAuth2 integration.

-There is a live version of this software running [here](https://dabber-image.host/).
+There is no more live version of this software running :(

 Feel free to fork this, host your own version, or whatever you want - this is open source, after all.